 The day of Cavadee festival is a big pompous celebration, and you can see the streets lined up with devotees in bright pink and saffron clothes.
 The men are sighted carrying their cavadees with steel spears and hooks attached to their bodies.
 The women and young girls carry pots of milk, and some of the more courageous ones also pierce spears in their mouths.
 And then those who do not pierce their mouths cover their mouths with a scarf to showcase resilience.

-4. The celebrations begin
+4. The Celebrations Begin

 After a ceremony on the banks of a river or the beach where a priest officiates the ceremony, the devotees then go to temples and relieve themselves of the cavadees.
 The devotees then celebrate with a vegetarian feast that is called as ‘prasadam’ and eaten on banana leaves.
 This marks the end of the festival.
 It goes without saying that the best time to visit Mauritius is during Cavadee festival.

-Myth Surrounding Cavadee Festival In Mauritius
+Myth Surrounding Cavadee Festival

 The Cavadee festival in Mauritius is based on an ancient Tamil myth about a robber Idumban.
 His guru Agathiyar orders him to get two mountain peaks and tie them each on one side of a cavadee and bring them to him.
 When Idumban is bringing the mountains, he realizes one side is very high and finds Lord Muruga in disguise.
 He doesn’t recognize the Lord and picks up a fight with him.
 Lord Muruga gets angry and kills him with a vel or a spear.
 Seeing Idumban dead, Agathiyar and his followers pray to Lord Muruga to resurrect him.
 They speak highly about his piousness, and that’s when Lord Muruga brings him back to life.
 To please him, it was decided that any believer who carries a cavadee to Lord Muruga will have their wishes fulfilled.

 The Cavadee Festival in Mauritius is one of the biggest festivals in the country and is celebrated by all the Tamil Hindus who have settled there.
 It is one of the best times to visit the country as you can experience not just the natural beauty but also the ethnic diversity and culture of the Mauritians.
-Book a trip to Mauritius at once to witness a festival that tests the endurance of humans and their faith.
+Plan a trip to Mauritius for once to witness a festival that tests the endurance of humans and their faith.

 Looking To Book An International Holiday?